reside-ic/proxy-nginx/README.md

   key=@import/domain.key cert=@import/concatenated.crt
 ```

+(though the exact schema will depend on the application).

 During deployment you will need to read these keys from the vault and inject them into the container.

 ### Usage